 John was born with Downs syndrome but does not find that limiting; instead, it is simply a characteristic like you might have red hair or be tall.
-Yes, he had to overcome some early medical challenges (e.g., intestinal by-pass surgery on his second day and open heart surgery before reaching three months), but since then he has thrived.
+Yes, he had to overcome some early medical challenges (e.g., intestinal by-pass surgery on his third day and open heart surgery before reaching three months), but since then he has thrived.
 He is defined less by that genetic condition and more by his enthusiasm, warmth and engagement with the world and the people around him.

 To prepare for his current role, John underwent years of schooling.
 He began his education in the pre-school program at ACDS and still remembers those days fondly.
 John moved onto the Huntington School system which he completed in June 2017.
 John’s school work included life skills classes as well as electives such as fashion and photography and he was a proud member of the school chorus.
 During his last three years in school, John split his days between Huntington High School and Wilson Tech, where he studied office skills and retailing.
 After school, John participated in the Grand-Friends Club and the Relay for Life events.
 Wilson Tech named John their Outstanding Student of the Year in 2017.

 For a young man, John has strong work experience.
 In the summer of 2016, he worked in the kitchen of a local day camp, Camp Alvernia.
 For several years, he worked as the mail clerk at a local law firm.
 Arriving at the office every day after school, John maintained the mail supplies and stamps and made the daily run to post office, sorting envelopes and packages for the fastest delivery.
 He also assisted in general maintenance of the office, handling the shredding, running errands and lending a hand whenever he could.